UniversalDependencies/docs/_fi-pos/ADP.md

 shortdef: 'adposition'
 ---

-This document is a placeholder for the language-specific documentation for `ADP`.
+Adposition is a cover term for prepositions and postpositions.

+### Examples

+* alla
+* päällä

+(This language-specific documentation is work in progress.)